[Editor’s note: This story has been updated and republished from a previous version.]

-At the end of last week, SWKS stock almost lost 4%.
-The fact that a high-level employee dumped a significant amount of shares on the same day didn’t help the situation.
 But if you’re bullish on 5G stocks, you should give Skyworks more than just a passing glance.

 Widely known for providing radio-frequency chips for Apple (NASDAQ:AAPL), Skyworks is stepping up to the 5G revolution.
 In late July, the company unveiled its state-of-the-art antenna aperture tuners.
 These are incredibly compact, and provide enhanced bandwidth coverage to accommodate 5G airwaves.

 Beyond that, SWKS stock has other viable businesses that can help mitigate the volatility in the telecom sector.
 Skyworks levers significant expertise in industrial solutions, automotive design and smart home platforms.
 In other words, the company is involved in too many lucrative markets to stay deflated indefinitely.

 In recent months, anytime I cover a gallery of stocks to buy, I always like to offer at least one speculative name.
 Granted, you ideally want to load up your portfolio with winning names.
 But market gambles are like cannabis: no one really talks about it openly, but you know almost everyone does it.

 So my knife-catching opportunity for 5G stocks is Vodafone (NASDAQ:VOD).
 Unless your sporting activities only revolve around watching NASCAR and wrenching on your truck, you’ve heard of Vodafone.
 For NASCAR fans, Vodafone is a British multinational telecom giant.
 In fact, buying VOD stock makes you an owner of the second-biggest mobile network operator in the world.